Luka Kovač: Relationships

-When Carter returned to the United States, Luka stayed behind working at a rural clinic in the Congo until he contracted malaria.
+When Carter returned to the United States, Luka stayed behind, working at a rural clinic in the Congo, until he contracted malaria.
 Despite the symptoms, he helped evacuate patients during a rebel attack.
 However, he was captured by the rebels two days later, along with his surviving patients and co-workers.
-As the prisoners were dragged one by one to their execution, Luka knelt and began praying (in Croatian) for the first time in years.
+As the prisoners were dragged one by one to their execution, Luka kneeled and began praying (in Croatian) for the first time in years.
 Though the rebels at first objected and pointed their guns at him, their leader noticed a small cross hanging around Luka's neck, given to him by the mother of a young patient.
 Thinking Luka was a priest, the rebels knelt around him and joined him in prayer, releasing him the next day along with three of his surviving patients.
 Carter, having returned to Africa because County had been told Luka was killed (his I.D. had been found in the burned-down clinic), found Luka half-dead from the malaria in a refugee camp.
 Opting to stay in the Congo for a while, Carter sent Luka back to County on his return flight.

 On his return from Africa, Luka began a relationship with Nurse Samantha Taggart, and for about a year and a half all seemed fairly well until he expressed his desire to have more children.
 Sam already had a son, Alex, whom she clearly loved very much, but declared, with absolute conviction, that she was completely done with having children.
 Sam and Luka eventually became frustrated over their inability to communicate with each other (Luka with Sam keeping things from him, and Sam with Luka's unwillingness to discuss his past or acknowledge their relationship had problems) which resulted in Sam and Alex moving out.
 Their break-up, though somewhat rough, ultimately resolved amicably.
 One consequence, though, is that Luka's involvement with Alex was very limited.
 However, as with most people he meets who have suffered great hardships, Luka continued to act protective around Sam and Alex.